Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 When it comes to code being reviewed, expect some discussion!
 If you want to contribute code back but you are not done yet, or want advice, go ahead and start your pull request and clarify it's in draft format - maintainers will likely jump in and give some steering advice.
 It's a good learning opportunity, but if the review process is getting too lengthy for your liking, don't hesitate to let maintainers know and we can take a more pragmatic approach (such as maintainers making the changes they are requesting, but likely at a slower rate).

+## Use of AI in Development
+Since 2023, AI (Artificial Intelligence) and LLMs (Large Language Models) have surged in popularity and become more common place in development.
+AI can be an extremely useful tool for developers, especially when used in conjunction with existing knowledge, but it can also be a hindrance with the regards to the quality of generated code.
+With these in mind, we allow AI for pull requests with the following conditions:
+- The AI is supplemental to the developer's work, not the other way around.
+- The developer is able to modify the generated code based on the requests given in review.
+- The code remains mostly human written, with the AI being used to generate boilerplate code or to help with repetitive tasks.

+Overall, AI contributions will be treated with the same level of scrutiny as contributions from humans, with regards to meaningfulness and quality.
+Contributors should keep in mind what they're doing in the code, and that the change makes sense.
+For example, throwing a file into an AI with the prompt "Optimize this" will be rejected, as what's being "fixed" isn't clear, and is a lazy change.

+A good rule of thumb is this: if it's a lazy use of AI given the size of the change, then it's not a good use of AI.

+Avoid the following:
+- Using AI before having an idea of what change or problem you are solving
+- Becoming dependent on the AI
+- Using generated code you don't understand
+- Using AI exclusively without manual work
+- Etc.

+So long as these guidelines are followed, all is good with regards to using AI.

 ## Keeping MCprep compatible

 MCprep is uniquely made stable and functional across a large number of versions of blender.
 As of April 2022, it still even supports releases of Blender 2.8 while simultaneously supporting Blender 3.5+, and everything in between.